 Nelson Can are currently playing their first run of UK dates for several years, recently as support for Jaws and now as the headline attraction.

 FEISTY’s Katy Blackwood spent Monday with the band for our photo feature, capturing the ladies up close as they prepared for and played a show at Leeds’ Headrow House.

 Scroll on for an exclusive view of the band as they are rarely seen.
 Nelson Can’s EP3 is out now, while their UK visit concludes on Friday at Brighton’s Green Door Store.

-Katy Blackwood is the Editor of FEISTY.
-She's been a self-confessed music geek, stan and encyclopedia since her childhood, loving both new and older sounds alike.
+Katy is the Editor of FEISTY.
+She's been a self-confessed music geek, stan and encyclopedia for as long as she can remember, loving both new and older sounds alike.
 Katy started out as a contributor to various magazines before founding FEISTY as an independent, female-led platform for new music.